 Once you find the right settings for you, it's difficult to really make the ball slice or hook very big, and distance is one of the longest in the Game Improvement driver category.
-Some golfers report that even on toe hits the Cobra King F6 is out-driving their previous drivers.
+Some golfers report that even on toe hits the is out-driving their previous drivers.

-You can easily adjust the loft of the F6 with the MyFly8 hosel between 9° and 12° in increments of 0.5°.
+You can easily adjust the loft of the F9 at the hosel between 9 and 12 degrees at increments of 0.5°.

 What's more is you can also change the ball flight by switching the heavier weight on the sole to the front and the back.
 Putting the weight in the back will produce a higher ball flight while putting it in the front will lower it.